The following organizations work with New York City public schools to engage students in community service and service-learning.

-A national expert in K-12 service-learning, Cathryn Berger Kaye provides a robust list of service-learning books, authors, and free curriculum resources for educators.
-She leads multi-day professional development workshops and conferences for teachers, school districts, and nonprofit organizations to develop and expand service-learning.
+A national expert in K-12 service-learning, Cathryn Berger Kaye and CBK Associates provide a robust portfolio of service-learning books, authors, and free curriculum resources for educators.
+Cathryn also leads multi-day professional development workshops and conferences for teachers, school districts, and nonprofit organizations to develop and expand their service-learning programming.

 City Harvest is NYC’s food rescue organization, rescuing 33 million pounds of food annually and delivering it to 600 emergency food programs throughout the five boroughs.
-NYC students can volunteer by organizing food drives for City Harvest and rescuing fresh fruits and vegetables at the Union Square Greenmarket.
+NYC students can volunteer by organizing food drives for City Harvest and rescuing fresh fruits.

-Generation Citizen partners with NYC middle and high schools to lead underrepresented youth through an in-class "action civics" curriculum that allows students to learn about the democratic process by taking action on issues that matter to them.
-Classroom teachers and trained college "mentors" work together to engage students to analyze community issues, develop civic knowledge, and become change-makers in their own communities.
+Generation Citizen partners with NYC middle and high schools to lead students through an in-class "action civics" curriculum that allows young people to learn about the democratic process by taking action on issues that matter to them.
+Classroom teachers and trained college "Democracy Coach" volunteers work together as students brainstorm and analyze community issues, develop and execute strategic action plans, and become change-makers in their own communities.

 GreenThumb provides technical and material support to NYC urban gardeners.
 A member of “Grow to Learn NYC: the Citywide School Garden Initiative,” GreenThumb extends support to schools that want to make gardening part of their educational and service-learning experiences.

 Roots & Shoots is the Jane Goodall Institute's global environmental and humanitarian youth program.
 It offers service-learning professional development and free curriculum for educators in NYC.
 With members in more than 120 countries, Roots & Shoots provides a network where schools can take action to help people, animals, and the environment.